Rmartiny/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? the closures are in the const varibles because the function is reaching out to the varibles to pull infromation
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change?  the string of "dan rolled a " is unchanging but the number he rolls will be different everytime.
 c.
 What is the lexical scope of `newRoll`?

 ### Task 3 - Stretch Goals